sled-group/RACER/readme.md

 This code is adapted and modified upon the released  [RVT](https://github.com/NVlabs/RVT/tree/0b170d7f1e27a13299a5a06134eeb9f53d494e54) code.

-We really appreciate their open-sourcing such high-quality code, which is very helpful to our research!
+We really appreciate they open source such high-quality code, which is very helpful to our research!

 ## Citation